-The Information Publication Scheme (IPS) has been established under Freedom of Information Act 1982 (FOI Act).
-The IPS requires Australian Government Agencies to publish a broad range of information on their websites and to have a published an Agency Plan to explain how the IPS is administered.
+The Information Publication Scheme (IPS) has been established under the Freedom of Information Act 1982 (FOI Act).
+The IPS requires Australian Government agencies to publish a broad range of information on their websites and to publish an Agency Plan to explain how the IPS is administered.

 The Agency Plan describes what information ARPC will publish; how it will publish this information; and how it will comply with the requirements of the IPS, as required by s 8(1) of the FOI Act.

-ARPC invites public comment on ARPC’s reviews, consultations and discussions papers.
+- ARPC invites public comment on ARPC’s reviews, consultations, and discussion papers.
 There are currently no consultations taking place.

-The Public Interest Disclosure Act 2013 (PID Act) promotes integrity and accountability in the Australian public sector by encouraging the disclosure of information about suspected wrongdoing.
+- The Public Interest Disclosure Act 2013 (PID Act) promotes integrity and accountability in the Australian public sector by encouraging the disclosure of information about suspected wrongdoing.
 It protects public officials who make disclosures and requires that agencies take action.
-The emphasis of the scheme is on disclosures being made and investigated within government.
+The emphasis of the scheme is on disclosures being made and investigated within the government.
 The PID Act is not intended to replace existing processes for dealing with workplace grievances and misconduct, such as bullying and harassment, but rather to supplement them.
-For further information on ARPC’s PID Policy, including details on who can make a disclosure, what can be reported and how to do so, please read the ARPC Public Interest Disclosure Procedure.
-For further information about the Public Interest Disclosure Act 2013, see www.ombudsman.gov.au.
+For further information on ARPC’s Public Interest Disclosure Procedure, including details on who can make a disclosure, what can be reported and how to do so, please read ARPC’s PID Procedure.
+For further information about the PID Act, see www.ombudsman.gov.au.

 To contact ARPC regarding Freedom of Information and Information Publication Scheme, or Privacy related matters please use the details below.

 Address: Australian Reinsurance Pool Corporation, PO Box Q1432, Queen Victoria Building, NSW, 1230.